windybasket/genomes/README.md

 # genomes

-Genomes for easy access via wget, curl, or pull
+Genomes for easy access via wget, curl, or pull.